cmharlow/rialto-wiki/Getting-Started-(Dev-Env).md

 * The RIALTO Derivatives lambda parses the incoming message and based on the content of the message either:
   * Rebuilds the derivative datastore (Solr) based on the contents of the canonical datastore (Amazon Neptune), dropping all documents in Solr and reindexing the entirety of what's in Neptune (determined via a SPARQL query directly to Neptune); or
   * Indexes one or more entities from Neptune (via SPARQL query) into Solr, for piecemeal updates.
+* The derivative datastore we're using for RIALTO is Solr (read more about our [Solr setup](https://github.com/sul-dlss/rialto/wiki/RIALTO-Solr-Setup-(Dev-Env))).

 There are other components in the architecture not involved with the data flow above, and they include:

-* the RIALTO Ingest service, which is a Go-based codebase that runs on EC2 and is an alternative to the SPARQL Proxy.
+* the [RIALTO Ingest service](https://github.com/sul-dlss/rialto/wiki/RIALTO-Ingest-Service-(Dev-Env)), which is a Go-based codebase that runs on EC2 and is an alternative to the SPARQL Proxy.
 We decided to put our energy into the proxy rather than the ingest service since the proxy provides greater community overlap opportunities, because VIVO/Vitro exposes a SPARQL Update API for loading data.
 * the [Rebuild Trigger lambda](https://github.com/sul-dlss/rialto/wiki/RIALTO-Rebuild-Trigger-Lambda-(Dev-Env)), which allows us to schedule a nightly rebuild (and trigger manual rebuilds) of the derivative datastore from what's in Neptune.